 Publishers vying for their share of the action want to enjoy the same opportunities as the big platforms, and Video Discovery allows them to do this.
-The automated technology recommends video content relevant to the users’ interests, keeping them engaged longer, consuming more video, thereby creating additional opportunities to sell.
+The automated technology recommends video content relevant to the users' interests, keeping them engaged longer, and consuming more video, thereby creating additional opportunities to sell.

 In this article on monetizing Video Discovery, we look at the advertiser's perspective in the ad tech world.
 By understanding their behaviors and priorities, publishers can increase CPMs and grow their bottom line.

 Advertisers work hard to craft campaigns that create a clear message around their brand.
 The process is timely and expensive, involving dozens (if not hundreds) of people contributing to the strategy, copywriting, design, and production required to create an advertisement.
 So when it goes live, they need to make sure it's all been worth it.

 Getting inside the mind of an advertiser can help publishers to create appealing ad units that are attractive for advertisers and their specific needs and result in effective monetization.

 The main goal of advertisers is for their ads to be seen.
 They value viewability and need their target audience to watch their video ads for as long as possible, preferably from start to finish.
 After all, the best creative in the world is nothing if no one sees it.

 Publishers who increase their inventory's viewability can significantly increase demand and overall revenue.
 Google reported that an increase in video ad viewability from 50% to 90% resulted in more than an 80% increase in revenue when averaged across desktop and mobile sites.
 In support of these results, our own research showed a 50% increase in viewability rates raised eCPM by 74.5%.